Skip to content

 Waverley: Can you share more about your work in Indonesia and the partnership with AMAN?

-One member of this vast network is Catur Paramitha, which is an Indigenous community in Bali that produces coffee using sustainable farming practices and traditional ecology to produce coffee.
-They embrace ecological practices like rainwater catching, natural terracing for irrigation, companion planting for pest control and so on, that are good for the environment while they produce a product that's quite beloved by the community.
+One member of this vast network is Catur Paramitha, which is an Indigenous community in Bali that uses sustainable farming practices and traditional ecology to produce coffee.
+They embrace ecological practices like rainwater catching, natural terracing for irrigation, companion planting for pest control, and so on, that are good for the environment while they produce a product that's quite beloved by the community.

-AMAN actually was inspired by our practices and told us they started using them as a model for how they do their own work, when they recently came together with other Indigenous organizations to create the Nusantara Fund, which is an Indigenous-led fund that just recently got direct support from Waverley Street Foundation.
-[The fund was created by three Indonesian movement organizations coming together: AMAN, KPA (Consortium for Agrarian Reform), and WALHI (Indonesian Forum for the Environment).]
+AMAN actually was inspired by our practices and told us they started using them as a model for how they do their own work when they recently came together with other Indigenous organizations to create the Nusantara Fund, which is an Indigenous-led fund that just recently got direct support from Waverley Street Foundation.
+[The fund was created by three Indonesian movement organizations: AMAN, KPA (Consortium for Agrarian Reform), and WALHI (Indonesian Forum for the Environment).]
 Their focus areas are Indigenous-led climate, ecological, and livelihood initiatives that are at the micro-level, at the community level.
-And they told us that the practices they use in Nusantara were inspired by Thousand Currents; they saw what a funder and community partnership that's rooted in solidarity and learning and mutual support could look like, and they felt like, well, we could do that directly within our community too.
+And they told us that the practices they use in Nusantara were inspired by Thousand Currents.
+They saw what a funder and community partnership that's rooted in solidarity and learning and mutual support could look like, and they felt like, well, we could do that directly within our community too.

 Waverley: How did Thousand Currents at its inception set out to change how philanthropies work?